reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

   "path": "/product/1"
 }
 ```
-We might want to keep the value of `include-stacktrace` flag to `never` only, at least in production, as it might reveal internal
+We might want to keep the value of `include-stacktrace` flag to `never`, at least in production, as it might reveal the internal
-workings of the application.
+workings of our application.

 Moving on!
 The status and error message - `500` - indicates that something is wrong with our server code but actually it's a client error because the client provided an invalid id.